 These 60 minute extra-credit workshops, held in the library's lecture room, will teach library and information research skills using print and electronic resources.
 They will also introduce the library's services and resources.
 Student will learn to identify and access the various library and information resources; to identify scholarly (peer-reviewed) journals; to search discipline-specific and advanced electronic resources; to do research on the web; to evaluate search results for credible resources; to cite their sources in either MLA or APA styles; and to understand how the proper use and citation of library and information resources helps avoid plagiarism.

-For information on these workshops, contact Vinta Oviatt at (714) 432-5885 x21057, firstname.lastname@example.org or contact the Librarian's Reference Desk during the library's open hours at (714) 432-5900.
+For information on these workshops, contact Erin Gratz at firstname.lastname@example.org or chat with a librarian during the library's open hours.

 Student Learning Outcomes:

 The goal or mission of these workshops is based on the ultimate goal or mission of Information Literacy, which is that students learn library and information research skills that make them independent and life-long learners.

 When a student has completed these library workshops, he/she will be:

 Aware how to identify, access, and evaluate credible library and information resources using a variety of search strategies.